 The Dead Rabbit

-One of New York City's best cocktail bars can now add surviving a pandemic to the list.
+One of New York City's best cocktail bars can now add a pandemic to the list.

-The Parlor is currently open Friday and Saturday evenings, though eventually, they intend to get back to pre-pandemic availability.
+The Parlor is open Friday and Saturday evenings, though they eventually intend to return to pre-pandemic availability.

 The specialty cocktails I tried in 2018 have all moved off the menu; however, the options replacing them look just as appealing.